amida-tech/blue-button-parsers/README.md

 # blue-button-parsers
-Parsers for deployment in cluster
+Parsers for deployment as web-services in separate process.